Loading Events

 Free

 As the second oldest membership library in the United States dating to 1748, it is quite special to have recently celebrated 275 years of continuous operations, and even more special to have the opportunity to highlight another this year.
-Founded in 1749, and designated as a National Landmark in 1980, the KKBE at 90 Hasell Street is one of the oldest congregations in continuous use for Jewish worship in America.
-In celebration of this monumental milestone, join us and Kahal Kadosh Beth Elohim to reflect on 275 years of history, learning about the overlaps witnessed and experienced by these two historic institutions across a significant period of our young history, shaping aspects of the culture on the Peninsula for almost three centuries.
+Founded in 1749, KKBE (Kahal Kadosh Beth Elohim — Holy Congregation House of God) is among the oldest Jewish Congregations in this country and its sanctuary is the oldest synagogue building in continual use in the USA.
+The congregation is also celebrating the 200th anniversary of the birth of Reform Judaism in America, launched by its members in 1824.
+In celebration of this monumental milestone, join us to honor the legacy and impact of Kahal Kadosh Beth Elohim on 275 years of history, culture on the Peninsula for almost three centuries.

 Attendance is Free with RSVP, Please register below.